yoonhyejin/airflow-with-bigquery-guide/docs/01-set-up.md

 # Set Up

 ## Set Up Airflow on Local Environment
-This guide uses docker-compose to deploy Airflow on local environment.
+This guide uses docker-compose to deploy Airflow on the local environment.
-If you already have Airflow deployed on cloud environment, please skip this part.
+If you already have Airflow deployed on a cloud environment, please skip this part.

-Make sure you have Docker Desktop engine running on local environment before installation.
+Make sure you have Docker Desktop engine running on the local environment before installation.

 ```bash
 # download docker-compose.yaml for Airflow